derKosi/docs-redirect-plugin/README.md

 # docs-redirect-plugin
-Plugin for redirecting on en-US version of Microsoft Docs articles
+Plugin for redirecting on en-US version of Microsoft Sites